ewpa/WiFiMSC/README.md

 Limitations
 -----------
 Slower than local storage.
+Cached data transfer speed reaches 980 kB/s on the ESP32-S3 and 580 kB/s and higher for the ESP32-S2.
-Speed measured to be about 61 kB/s on an ESP32-S3 and slightly slower on an ESP32-S2.
+Network speed measured to be about 61 kB/s on an ESP32-S3 and slightly slower on an ESP32-S2.
 No error checking implemented (yet).
 Needs WiFi and SSH access when started and without interruption.
 Single storage profile hard-coded into device firmware.
 To change the profile the SPIFFS (or entire flash) must be wiped and the firmware rebuilt and re-flashed.
+SPIFFS code on the ESP32-S2 is currently unreliable, leading to occasional SSH key loss.
 No status/activity feedback or user interface.
 No Ethernet support.
-No caching implemented (yet).
 Memory is tight on the ESP32-S2.

 Configuration